jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * Launch a referral program to capitalize on our expanded customer base to acquire new customers.
 * Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by
   * Surveying customers after their purchase or people who didn’t buy, and/or
-  * Using customers' website/app behavior and marketing email behavior.
+  * Using data on visitor & customer website/app behavior and marketing email behavior.
 * Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.
 * Develop tailored promotions for registered users with low engagement based on the fact that:
   * Among customers who created accounts and then made a purchase later, only 13$ of them